 The number of followers you have is not a deciding factor for brands looking to hire affiliates, rather they want to see that you’re a fitting person who connects with their audience.

 In advance, you should know that you can only add product links on the app in your Instagram bio or your Story (if you have over 10,000 followers).
-Since these two places are limiting, you might also consider creating a blog and writing SEO-optimized blog posts about the products with trackable links.
+Since these two places are limiting, you might also consider starting a blog with a blog maker and writing SEO-optimized blog posts about the products with trackable links.

 05. Drive traffic to your website